 We grew and we began wanting to do more for our kids and our families.
 We evolved to the point of organizing a Volunteer Board of Directors made up of community members and have been blessed with many capable parents contributing their time and energy to help us meet the needs of families and their children.
 In 1995 we incorporated as a charitable organization under the name the Edmonton Down Syndrome Society and hosted our first national conference for the Canadian Down Syndrome Society (CDSS).
 We have since hosted CDSS National Conferences in 1995, 2001 and again in 2015.

 Since 1995 we have had tremendous financial support from the Daytona Group of Companies.
 They were there at the beginning to help us raise funds for our first National Conference and continue to be one of our strongest community supporters to this day, raising very significant dollars to support direct programming and therapies for our children.

 In 2008, in partnership with Capital Health (now Alberta Health Services), the EDSS funded a pilot project to develop a Pediatric Down Syndrome Medical Clinic at the Stollery Children’s Hospital.
 We provided funding to hire a full-time nurse over 2 years to support the clinic.
 This project was so successful that after 2 years the program received full funding through Alberta Health Services and is now an integral part of health care for the Down syndrome population.
-The Edmonton Down Syndrome Clinic's caseload now exceeds 500 children.
+The Edmonton Down Syndrome Clinic's caseload now exceeds over 500 children.